UncleSniper/UncleSniper/README.md

   like 30% if my work time is wasted on just that.)
 - ...static provision of wiring.
-Simply put, if something involves reflection (especially annotations other than ``@Override`` and possibly ``@Deprecated``), the author is very likely doing something wrong (unless they are implementing something like an IoC container &mdash; an no, Spring doesn't count, see the "bad wiring" rule below).
+Simply put, if something involves reflection (especially annotations other than ``@Override`` and possibly ``@Deprecated``), the author is very likely doing something wrong (unless they are implementing something like an IoC container &mdash; and no, Spring doesn't count, see the "bad wiring" rule below).
   (Naturally, you have even less business using ``@SuppressWarnings``, unless you actually grasp the implications, which (statistically) you don't.)
 Spring and JPA, I'm looking at you!
 Similarly, if the documentation/reference of something mentions "the classpath", stay the frak away from it.
 Every "logging framework" ever (other than